 Oracle promptly evaluates and responds to incidents that create suspicions of unauthorized handling of services data.
 Oracle GIS and Legal are informed of such incidents and, depending on the nature of the activity, define escalation paths and response teams to address the incidents.
 If Oracle determines that your services data has been misappropriated (including by an Oracle employee) or otherwise wrongly acquired by a third party, Oracle will promptly report such misappropriation or acquisition to you.

-If you have any complaints regarding our compliance with the Safe Harbor program, you should first contact us.
-If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by Internet, fax to 415-520-3420, or mail to TRUSTe Safe Harbor Compliance Dept., (click for mailing address).
-If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
-For information about TRUSTe or the operation of TRUSTe's dispute resolution process, visit the TRUSTe feedback page or request this information from TRUSTe by fax or mail as indicated above.
+If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by Internet, fax to 415-520-3420, or mail to TRUSTe Compliance Dept., (click for mailing address).
+If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of the company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
+For information about TRUSTe or the operation of TRUSTe's dispute resolution process, visit the TRUSTe feedback or request this information from TRUSTe by fax or mail as indicated above.

 Oracle has appointed a Chief Privacy Officer.
-If you believe your services data has been used in a way that is not consistent with this policy, or if you have further questions related to this policy, please contact the Chief Privacy Officer through out inquiry form.
-Written inquiries may be addressed to Chief Privacy Officer, 10 Van de Graaff Drive, Burlington, Massachusetts 01803, United States of America.
+If you believe your services data has been used in a way that is not consistent with this policy, or if you have further questions related to this policy, please contact the Chief Privacy Officer through our inquiry form.
+Written inquiries may be addressed to: